The better your copywriting brief is, the better the content you receive will be – it’s the most fundamental rule to outsourcing writing.

 8. What’s the deadline?

-Sounds obvious, but so many briefs leave out this vital detail: the due date.
+It sounds obvious, but so many briefs leave out this vital detail: the due date.

 And finally, keep your brief, well, brief…